coala/coala/docs/Getting_Involved/Writing_Good_Commits.md

    shortlog.
  * The shortlog should have a tag and must have a short description:
    `tag: Short description`.
-   * The tag is usually the affected class or package and not mandantory.
+   * The tag is usually the affected class or package and not mandatory.
 It gives context to the commit.
    * The short description starts with a big letter and is written in imperative present tense (i.e. `Add something`, not `Adding something` or